Instance refresh

 3. In the top navigation bar, select a region.

-5. Click the Instance Refresh tab to go to the Instance Refresh page.
+5. Click the Instance Refresh tab.

 image

-Start an instance refresh task
+Start an instance refresh

 Important

-• You cannot modify the active scaling configuration of the scaling group while an instance refresh task is in progress.
+• You cannot modify the active scaling configuration of the scaling group while an instance refresh is in progress.

-This policy has two main configuration items:
+This policy has two main parameters:

 • Prioritize availability